Part 1. An Early Airline (and some planes it flew)

 Above, the Lockheed 10 Electra in outline form.
 1930's Electras were put in service in the nascent airline industry, and by such pioneering aviators as Amelia Earhart.

 The next phase in airline growth, "revenue-positive," can be credited to Douglas, beginning with its famed DC-3.
 This aircraft not only had the instruments for instrument flight, it had passenger capacity, and 'boots' on the leading edge of its control surfaces, to fly through icing conditions.
 The 'all-weather' aircraft age had begun.
-(My only contact with Douglas hierarchy was my collaboration with famed engineer Ed Heinaman for getting the Bomb Bays of the A-3D and F4Ds configured for nuclear weapons.)
+(My only personal contact with Douglas hierarchy was my collaboration with famed engineer Ed Heinaman for getting the Bomb Bays of the A-3D and F4Ds configured for nuclear weapons.
+But that is another story for a later era.)

 "It is perhaps the world's good fortune that the road beyond our dreams lies obscure before us as we start out along the path to fulfillment."